 How to Score: Science and the Beautiful Game – Ken Bra

 Looking at football as a science Ken Bray explains and analyzes the tactics behind the game.
-The book includes a historical overview of tactics and serves among other things statistic knowledge of today’s modern matches.
+The book includes a historical overview of tactics and many other areas, such as statistic knowledge of today’s modern matches.

 I Am Zlatan – David Lagercrantz

-Although it’s not written by Zlatan himself (David Lagercrantz is the actual writer) it’s is based on Zlatan’s own story about his life.
+Although it’s not written by Zlatan himself (David Lagercrantz is the actual writer), it’s based on Zlatan’s own story about his life.
 I Am Zlatan has become an international bestseller.

 El Diego: The Autobiography of the World's Greatest Footballer – Diego Maradona